 They will start by enrolling older children, then school-aged kids, then toddlers, and then infants.
 It is critical that they evaluate dosage, frequency, and side effects for each group.

 Dr. Amin: “Once these vaccine trials show safety and efficacy, they will undergo approval from the Food and Drug Administration (likely emergency authorization similar to adults).
-This process takes time, so children 12+ may not be approved for vaccination until fall 2021 or winter 2022.
+This process takes time.

 When they do become available, I imagine it will be similar to the vaccine administration for adults.
 Parents can bring their children to a vaccination administration site.
 These sites are important, as many of the vaccines need proper cold storage that many [pediatrician] offices may not be able to handle.”

 Q: Some worry the vaccine process has been rushed, compromising safety.
 What assurances can you offer concerned parents?

 Lee: “All vaccines undergo rigorous testing before approval, even in the midst of a public health emergency.
 The two vaccines that have been authorized were tested with over 60,000 people.
 First, scientists determine whether they are safe in a small number of people, then they determine the best dose, and then they enroll thousands of people to see how well it works.
 All of these studies are required for approval and were done with these two vaccines.
 So, the science was not rushed.

 The part that helped us move quickly was that the government agreed to start manufacturing vaccines as soon as they looked promising, willing to risk that if they did not get approval, they would take the financial hit of destroying the doses and starting again with the next probable candidate.
 This meant that millions of doses were ready to ship as soon as they were approved.”